Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Safety-Critical Learning-based Control for Mixed-Autonomy Platoons

+In this subsection, we introduce the differential safety module that comprises two main components.
+The first component utilizes the CBF-QP-based framework to integrate safety guarantees into the DRL-based controller by converting the DRL actions to a safe one.
+To take the following vehicles' safety into account, this approach encompasses CBF-based safety constraints not only for the CAV but also for the following HDVs.
+Consequently, it goes beyond merely improving the safety of the ego vehicle but enhances the system-level safety of the platoon.
+The second component introduces a differentiable QP layer for neural networks that enables the backpropogation of the QP solution to parameters in the CBF-QP module and the DRL policy network such that both the safety layer and the DRL-based controller can be simultaneously trained.
+This module addresses the issue with \cite{xiao2023barriernet} that the safety filter does not provide guidance on the training of the DRL mode.

-\subsubsection{CBF-QP-based Approach to Incorporate Safety Guarantees}
+\subsubsection{CBF-QP-Based Approach to Incorporate Safety Guarantees}

-In this subsection, we introduce the safety constraint design using CBF defined in \eqref{CBF difinition} and the CBF-QP formulation.
-To avoid collisions, it is essential for each vehicle to maintain a sufficient distance from the preceding vehicle.
-By adopting time headway as the safety metric, the safety condition for all the vehicles can be expressed as follows:
+We first incorporate safety guarantees into DRL by converting the generated DRL action to a safe action by solving a QP, whereby the safety constraints are characterized via CBF defined in Eq. \eqref{CBF definition}.
+To avoid collisions, it is essential for each vehicle to maintain a sufficient headway from the preceding vehicle.
+By adopting time headway as the safety metric, the safety conditions for all vehicles following the CAV can be expressed as:

-where $\tau$ is the desired time headway with CAV indexed in $0$.
-Rather than directly using time headway as CBF candidate, we define the safety conditions as:
+where $\tau$ is the minimum allowed time headway.
+CAV is indexed by $i$ and the following HDVs are indexed by $i+1,\cdots,n$.
+With Eq. (\ref{eq:cbf_spacing}), we have the following CBF candidate: